Affan1/IntegrityWorks/README.md

 ## 🤝 Why We Built This

 The freelance world is broken.
-IntegrityGigs is our mission to fix it—one successful project at a time.
+IntegrityWorks is our mission to fix it—one successful project at a time.

 **Ready to experience better freelancing?**
 [Join as a Developer](#) | [Join as a Client](#)